 - Summer tours are more comfortable in the cooler, morning hours.

 - Fallingwater is a carry-in/carry–out facility.
 To encourage recycling and reduce odor from waste, we ask that you take your trash with you.

-- Pets are not permitted in Fallingwater or on the grounds around the house.
-While we suggest you don't leave pets in your car, please use caution if you choose to do so as this can have adverse effects, especially on hot summer days.
-Provide as much protection as possible by parking in shaded areas and providing ventilation and water.
+- Pets are not permitted in Fallingwater, at the Visitor Center or on the grounds around the house.
+While we suggest you don't leave pets in your car, please use caution if you choose to do so.
+Our parking lot has limited shade and we cannot guarantee a shaded parking spot.
 When walking your pets in the parking lot areas, please be sure to use a leash and be courteous of other visitors by cleaning up after your pet.
-Pet lodging and daycare is available from several area facilities.
+Pet lodging and daycare is available from several area facilities in Farmington and Stahlstown.

 - We understand that many Fallingwater visitors will have accessibility concerns.
 We are constantly working to make the visit comfortable for everyone.
 If you haven’t visited us before, view our accessibility information for a few tips to help you make your visit more enjoyable.